|Award||Key Eligibility||# Awards|

 - Research career plan.

-The Volunteer Faculty Awardis given by the Volunteer Faculty Association of Jefferson Medical College to up to three 3rd-year or 4th-year medical students for excellence in clinically oriented research.
-This is currently not awarded at the Class Day ceremony, but the JMC Committee on Research usually considers it at the same time.
-It includes a plaque and a monetary award.
+The Volunteer Faculty Award is given during the Class Day by the Volunteer Faculty Association of Jefferson Medical College to one graduating MD student for excellence in clinically oriented research.
+This includes a monetary award.

 Nomination for an award